-My paintings may be from recollections of places visited.
-Other times, paintings develop as I proceed.
-Not copying from photographs although, I may sometimes use a photograph as a starting point, then rearrange and add.
-As a consequence, upon completion, my art may have a famiiiarity to viewers of somewhere recognisable, yet not quite being the same.
+Oil paintings may be from recollections of places visited.
+Other times, paintings develop.
+Not copying from photographs.
+Although, sometimes a photograph is used as a starting point, then rearrangement and additions to this are undertaken.
+As a consequence upon completion, an oil artwork may have a familiarity to the viewer of somewhere recognisable, yet not quite being the same.

 Eventually, after many years working and after stress in the corporate world, decided to take up drawing animal portraits in graphite whilst living in Australia on the Gold Coast and then in NZ on to painting.
-Now loving my oils as well as a newly acquired love of painting outside on location - 'en plein air'.

-A little while back, I went through a bad time in my life with the illness/passing of my mother and the ability to pick up a brush simply disappeared.
-This continued for well over four plus years.
-Even the thought of painting was not there ... nothing.
-So unlike me, as the force of needing to paint usually took over every second of my every day life.
+A little while back a bad time in my life occurred with the illness/passing of my mother and after this was unable to pick up a brush to paint.
+Even the thought of painting was not there - continuing for well over four years.
+So alien, as the force of needing to paint usually took over every second of each day.